-The show hosts did their best to improve his appearance, and even presented him with his own studio apartment (albeit still in his parents’ basement).
+The show's hosts did their best to improve his appearance and even presented him with his own studio apartment (albeit still in his parents’ basement).
 But during the entire episode, one thought kept running through my head: how do I prevent my daughter from becoming like this guy in 30 years?

 Obviously, it isn’t all his parents’ fault that this man is the way he is.
-But I have to wonder — what role do his parents play, by enabling his current lifestyle, in stunting his personal and professional growth?
+But I do wonder what role his parents play in all of this by enabling his current lifestyle and stunting his personal and professional growth?